Nike-Inc/SQift/README.md

 Anyone looking to use SQift in their project needs to have a firm understanding of SQLite and how it works.
 This is absolutely by design.

+---

+## License

+SQift is released under the MIT license.
+See LICENSE for details.

 ## Creators

 - [Dave Camp](https://github.com/atomiccat) ([@thinbits](https://twitter.com/thinbits))